watem-sedem/rfactor/README.md

 ## Install

-Pick-up the latest version of [Matlab](https://nl.mathworks.com/products/matlab.html?requestedDomain=) to run the R-factor scripts.
+Pick-up the latest version of [Matlab](https://nl.mathworks.com/products/matlab.html?requestedDomain=) to run the R-factor scripts (make sure you can run Matlab under administrator account).
 For Python, setup/update the environment: the dependencies are handled in the conda environment.yml file, so anybody can recreate the required environment using:

     conda env create -f environment.yml
     conda activate rfactor